halfmage/qizify-website/src/content/en/posts/2022-08-22-4-trends-in-education-industry-in-2022.md

 ---

-Qizify learning is one of the most effective tools for online learning.
+LearnSlice is one of the most effective tools for online learning.
 [Get in touch to request a demo](https://www.qizify.com/pricing).

 ---